Surrey Excellence in Teaching framework

 The Surrey Pathway is intended for new staff and those who are in the early stages of their teaching career.
 It is also available to postgraduate research students involved in teaching, technicians, library advisers and other learning support staff.

-The Open Pathway offers an alternative route to professional recognition and Fellowship of the HEA (Fellow/Senior Fellow) for staff who are experienced Higher Education professionals.
+The Surrey Open Pathway offers an alternative route to professional recognition and Fellowship of the HEA (Associate Fellow / Fellow/Senior Fellow) for Higher Education professionals.
 It is a flexible, practice-based route which aims to contribute to the development of theoretically informed understandings and promote reflective practice while respecting disciplinary backgrounds.

 Candidates taking this route will gather evidence of their professional development with the help of a peer mentor.
 They will then produce an eportfolio to demonstrate their ongoing commitment to professional development.
 All mentors are Senior Fellows of the HEA and trained in mentoring.
-Additional support is available from the University's online learning environment.
+Additional support is available through workshops, writing retreats and resources available in Surrey Learn.